sonata-project/EntityAuditBundle/README.md

 * rev - Contains the global revision number generated from a "revisions" table.
 * revtype - Contains one of 'INS', 'UPD' or 'DEL' as an information to which type of database operation caused this revision log entry.

-The global revision table contains an id and a timestamp field.
+The global revision table contains an id, timestamp, username and change comment field.

 With this approach it is possible to version an application with its changes to associations at the particular points in time.
 All the querying logic is not implemented in the extension yet, only the writing